jay-o-sullivan/portfolio-1/README.md

 ### User Stories

 - As a first time user, I want to find out what they have to offer, so that I can decide if it is the best place for me and/or my family to get pc repaired.

 - As a first time user, I want to be able to easily navigate to about the company so i can find out more of what they do.

 - As a first time user, I want to be able to get in contact with the right department, so that i can see if they have everthing for my pc repair and all other information.

-- As a returning user, I want to easily access everything in the site,
+- As a returning user, I want to easily access everything in the site.

 - As a regular user, I want to get straight to the packages, so i can get my membership renewed.

 ## Issues Fixed